 But what about content outside the website?
 Do search engines rank a brand according to how much engagement there is on their social channels?
 The answer is no. Google and other major search engines do not rank websites based on all of the millions of social posts created daily.
 But that doesn’t mean social media doesn’t help your search result placement.

 In fact, social media profiles are often found among the top results in search engine result pages (SERPs).
-For example, if you search for your company page and you have active social accounts, you’ll see those accounts under your website.
-This is an easy way to dominate the top section of the SERP listing related to your brand.
+For example, if you search for your company page and you have active social accounts, you’ll see those accounts listed under your website on that results page.
+If you don’t have active social channels, because Google ranks you against your competition, your competitors will be listed below your company on that SERP.
+Therefore, a strong social presence is easy way to dominate the results page related to your brand.

 These days, people often go beyond Google when looking for information.
 They use social media channels to find answers.
 For example, if your company is active on Twitter, people might discover your content there after searching for hashtags with that specific topic.
 Likewise, brands that create powerful visual content and use relevant hashtags benefit from high visibility on Instagram.